acenet-arc/cloud_from_a_to_z/_episodes/18-day3-bash-cloud-init.md

 Exploring how bash works can sometimes be easier and faster directly on the command line rather than in a script and as we just saw commands run in the terminal work similarly to those in a Bash script.
 For the next few sections of this episode we will simply run commands in the terminal in the interest of speed.
 However, when using scripts the commands will be saved and can be easily reused multiple times without having to retype all the commands, we will return to writing commands into our script later.

 ## Decoding the WordPress Bash script
-After the `echo` command the next line of the bash script in the cloud config file is `DB_PASSWORD=$(</dev/urandom tr -dc _A-Z-a-z-0-9 | head -c16) # Generate a random password` which has a lot happening here; lets come back to that later.
+After the `echo` command the next line of the bash script in the cloud config file is `DB_PASSWORD=$(tr -dc _A-Za-z0-9 < /dev/urandom | head -c16) # Generate a random password` which has a lot happening here; lets come back to that later.
 Instead lets have a look at the next line, `DB_NAME="wordpress"`.
 This line is setting the **variable** `DB_NAME` to the string "wordpress".
 Lets try this out by typing the following commands in our Bash terminals:
 ~~~
 $ message="hello world!"
 $ echo $message